This directory includes all members of offices of vice provosts plus the heads of other reporting offices.

 Prior to this role, Kristen worked in faculty development at Columbia, at both Teachers College and later in Columbia’s Office of the Executive Vice President for Arts and Sciences.
 Most recently, Kristen served as the Assistant Director of Faculty Development & Diversity in the Office of the EVP for Arts & Sciences.
 Kristen has a longstanding interest in increasing marginalized groups’ access to higher education.
 She has experience in fundraising and community activism through her work at the Children’s Defense Fund of New York, National Association for the Advancement of Colored People (NAACP), and George Washington University.

-Kristen received her B.A. in English & Comparative Literature and Political Science from George Washington University, and her M.A. in Politics & Education from Teachers College.
+Kristen received her bachelor's degree in English and Comparative Literature and Political Science from George Washington University, and her master's degree in Politics and Education from Teachers College.
 She plans to enroll in a doctoral program in fall 2020.

 Karen Fife joined the Office of the Provost in April 2016 as Director of the Metro New York & Southern Connecticut Higher Education Recruitment Consortium (MNYSC HERC).
 She is responsible for maintaining and expanding the MNYSC HERC and providing significant project leadership to the more than 30 member institutions of the regional HERC.